MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/deploy-network-controller-failover-clustering.md

 The SDN Express script requires a configuration file to deploy Network Controller with Failover Clustering.
 The configuration file is a PSD1 file that contains the variables for your Network Controller deployment.
 To create the configuration file, follow these steps:

-The PowerShell `MultiNodeSampleConfig.psd1` configuration data file (located in the previously mentioned install path) contains all the parameters and settings that are needed for the SDN Express script as input for the various parameters and configuration settings.
+The PowerShell `Sample - Virtualized Networks Native SDN.psd1` configuration data file (located in the previously mentioned install path) contains all the parameters and settings that are needed for the SDN Express script as input for the various parameters and configuration settings.
 This file has specific information about what needs to be filled out.
 The information required depends on whether you're deploying only the network controller component, or the software load balancer and gateway components as well.
 For detailed information, see [Plan a Software Defined Network infrastructure](/azure-stack/hci/concepts/plan-software-defined-networking-infrastructure).

-1. Navigate to the **C:\Program Files\WindowsPowerShell\Modules\SdnExpress** folder and open the **MultiNodeSampleConfig.psd1** file in a text editor.
+1. Navigate to the **C:\Program Files\WindowsPowerShell\Modules\SdnExpress** folder and open the **Sample - Virtualized Networks Native SDN.psd1** file in a text editor.

 1. Change specific general parameter values to fit your infrastructure and deployment, as described in the following table.